Mon – Sun: 24/7 Plumbing

 You can use a multimeter to measure the electrical conductivity of tap water samples.
 Higher conductivity readings indicate that more corrosive ions are present in the water.
 Take conductivity measurements over time and compare the results.

-Any increases in the measurements may point to advancing corrosion in the plumbing system.
+Any measurement increase may point to advancing corrosion in the plumbing system.
 Monitoring conductivity changes allows early detection.

 Method 4: Infrared Camera Inspection

-Using an infrared camera is another useful inspection method.
-Aim the infrared camera at pipes to identify any cold spots that may indicate underlying corrosion issues.
+Another useful inspection method is using an infrared camera.
+Aim the camera at pipes to identify any cold spots that may indicate underlying corrosion issues.
 The camera can also check for temperature differences along the pipes, especially under insulation.

 Areas with uneven heating patterns or unexpected temperature variations can signify problem spots where corrosion develops.
 Infrared imaging serves as an excellent tool for early detection of corrosion.